 4. TarHunt was the first to use chamber designs and tolerance more suitable for use with rifled barrels and rifle-like accuracy, and not the big as you can make them chambers used in smooth bore hunting barrels so the tooling lasts longer.

 5. Find the proper degree of angle for the crown at the muzzle end of the barrel for use with plastic bullet parts and shotgun type powders.

 6. Research and development was done to establish the proper stock configuration and stiffness.
 Why?
-Because of the severity of recoil, torque generated and the vertical bounce on the forend caused by shooting medium velocity (under 1850ft/sec.) heavy recoil slugs.
+Because of the length of time that the recoil is present, torque generated and the vertical bounce on the forend caused by shooting medium velocity (under 1800ft/sec.) heavy recoil slugs.
 The decision was made to use McMillan fiberglass stocks or a wood laminated style.
 It was determined that the black synthetic stocks now used as the industry standard, because of its price, is not stiff enough for consistent accuracy in slug guns.

 7. Standardize the use of a rifle style trigger as well as being able to use after-market custom adjustable triggers without any modifications to the slug gun action.

 8. TarHunt was the first to use rifle like, firing pin lock times on a slug gun (Quickness of the firing pin fall until it hits the primer).